Ewha-AI/MOCDT/README.md

 ```
 ./run_snf_LATENT.sh
 ```
-To generate the patient similarity graph for the sample dataset, simply specify the dataset path using the `-val_p` argument.
+To generate the patient similarity graph for the inference dataset, simply specify the dataset path using the `-infer_p` argument.

 ### Step 3.
 Residual Graph Convolutional Network for Classification
 To **train, test** for CD and TOO, you can run the following command: